 Autism has changed my life.
 At times it’s meant sacrifice, it was (I feel) one of the causes (though NOT the sole cause) of my divorce.
 But I wouldn’t change this for anything.
 Yes- there are still ups and downs, but we take the bad with the good and celebrate the victories as they come.
 Because there are good things.
 Life doesn’t end when you find out your child has autism and while you may not see the light at the end of the tunnel (yet), believe me it’s still there.
 Here are my top 4 tips for what to do after you receive an autism diagnosis for your child.
-And if you are need of further support, be sure to check out my resources and encouragement for special needs parents.
+And if you are need of further support, be sure to check out my tips and advice for what to do after an autism diagnosis.

 Allow yourself to cry and be angry with whomever you need to be angry with.
 Allow yourself to feel because if you don’t deal with those feelings now, dealing with the diagnosis could be a much longer journey than it needs to be.